Recipe: Cheese Stuffed Shells with Elk Meat Sauce

 Preheat oven to 350°.

 Tip!
-If you boil to hard, the shells will tear.
+If you boil too hard, the shells will tear.

 Drain shells.
-Spread remaining ½ cup spaghetti sauce in the bottom of casserole dish.
+Spread the remaining ½ cup of spaghetti sauce on the bottom of the casserole dish.

 Carefully fill shells with ricotta cheese mixture and place shells in casserole dish.